Image-Py/planer/readme.md

 ## Planer-pro

-Planer is our open source version framework, We also have a professional version. (several times faster then torch)
+Planer is our open source version framework, We also have a professional edition (several times faster than torch).